Kings Beach

 Employment drivers in Kings Beach are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Kings Beach has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 5.5%, as per AreaSearch's statistical area data aggregation.
+Kings Beach has an educated workforce with essential services well represented.
+Its unemployment rate is 5.5%, as per AreaSearch's aggregation of statistical area data.
+As of September 2025, 1,515 residents are employed while the unemployment rate is 6.5% compared to Rest of Qld's 4.1%.

 Frequently Asked Questions - Employment